New Missouri Driver Licenses and Nondriver Identification Cards FAQs

 Applicants may still go to any Missouri license office they choose, and the application process and fees remain the same.
 At the license office, the applicant receives a temporary, paper document and may keep the old license card, which will be punched “VOID.”
 The permanent license will be produced at a single, secure facility, and arrive in the mail at an applicant’s home within 7 to 10 business days.

 Mailing the license card helps detect and prevent fraud and identity theft by requiring a valid address, and allows extra security precautions to be taken prior to issuing the permanent license, so that individuals who might pose as someone else will not be able to receive a license on the spot.

 The license card is mailed in a regular envelope through the U.S. Postal Service, similar to the way a credit card or passport is mailed.
 The envelope is unmarked and does not suggest or reveal the contents.

-The new license includes security features such as a laser perforation (holding the license up to a light will reveal a “MO” perforation) and special printing that reacts to UV light.
+The license includes security features such as a laser perforation (holding the license up to a light will reveal a “MO” perforation) and special printing that reacts to UV light.
 There’s even a special, vertical arrangement for "Under-21" licenses.
+Documents will also include new REAL ID markings.
 Click here to review the new formats and security features.

 You should receive your driver license or nondriver license within 7 to 10 business days.

 If the U.S. Postal Service cannot deliver your license to the address you provided, it may be returned to the Missouri Department of Revenue.
 The Department will hold the card for 60 days.
 If you do not contact us within 60 days indicating you did not receive the license or card, it will be destroyed.
 You may contact the Department at 573-526-2407 or email@example.com for assistance.